-A.1: The HKPL of the LCSD plans to set up on a trial basis in 2017-18 three Self-service Library Stations, one each on Hong Kong Island, in Kowloon and the New Territories in phases.
-These stations, which are situated at convenient locations with heavier pedestrian flow but away from existing libraries, will provide round-the-clock library services such as borrowing, return, payment and pickup of reserved library materials.
+A.1: The HKPL of the LCSD provides three Self-service Library Stations under a trial scheme, one each on Hong Kong Island, in Kowloon and the New Territories at convenient locations with heavier pedestrian flow but far from existing libraries, rendering round-the-clock library services such as borrowing, return, payment and pickup of reserved library materials.

 Q.2: What services are available at Self-service Library Stations?

 A.2: Self-service Library Stations provide round-the-clock library services including:

 - Store more than 300 items of library materials for library card holders to borrow;

 - Return library materials from any public library, and the borrowing records will be updated immediately;

 - Collect reserved library materials; and